readium/readium-shared-js/PLUGINS.md

             alert('Hello world!');
         };

-        api.extendReader(this);
+        // Any member you add to `this` will be accessible with
+        // `reader.plugins.pluginIdentifierHere`
     });
 });
 ```
-Your plugin interface can be accessed using `reader.plugins.pluginIdentifierHere`

 #### Emit your own events
 ```